gabrieldasneves/Archon-viz/README.md

 * Requirement 2: The application must allow users to modify hierarchically structured data values as well as reorganize the hierarchy of these data;
 * Requirement 3: The user does not need to have programming skills;
 * Requirement 4: The application must allow exporting the modified data in .csv or .json formats;
-* Requisito 5: Os dados devem ser representados de forma visual, facilitando a compreensão da hierarquia dos dados.
+* Requisito 5: Data must be represented in a visual way, making it easier to understand the data hierarchy.

 ### Built With